nearform/titus/docs/developers/README.md

 Refer to the section [Titus Backend](developers/packages/titus-backend/) for more details.

+### Database Manager Kit
+The database, __titus-db-manager__, preconfigured instance of [PostgreSQL] database.

+When PostgreSQL is used you can take advantage of migration (powered by [postgrator]), seeding support and truncate.

+Locally Titus uses Docker Compose and Docker Volumes to run and manage the database.
+When running on a cloud provider, the included relational database service is used.

+The Titus database manager kit consists of the following:

+* [postgrator] SQL migration library
+* [Pino] logger (comes with fastify)
+* PostgreSQL plugin with transaction control at route level
+* [Jest], [nock] and [faker] test tools
+* [ESLint] code linter
+* [Prettier] code format with [Standard] preset

+Refer to the section [Titus Backend](developers/packages/titus-db-manager/) for more details.

 ## Services
 Your application is likely to depend on both external and cloud services.
 Titus comes preconfigured with a database and an authentication service, the minimum we think you need based on our projects.